 - The Federal Employment Liability Act (FELA) provides that railroads engaged in interstate commerce are liable for injuries to their employees if they have been negligent,

 - The Merchant Marine Act (the Jones Act) provides segment with the same type of benefits as FELA for railroad workers,

 - The Longshore and Harbor Workers’ Compensation Act provides for employees of private maritime employers, and

 - The Black Lung Benefits Act offers compensation for miners suffering from “black lung” disease.

 Employment law is a broad topic covering many aspects of the employer-employee relationship.
-If you have questions about this practice area, please contact Miller Law partner Ann Miller at 248-841-2200.
+If you have questions about this practice area, please contact Miller Law partner Ann Miller at 248-841-2200 or online.